 Day users remaining on the US portion of the trail (Dyea to Chilkoot Pass return) do not require Permits.
-A Day Permit is required for day hiking or running on the Canadian portion of the trail.
+Day Permits are required for day hiking or running on the Canadian portion of the trail from May 21 to September 14.
 Group size is limited to a maximum of 12.

 Fatigue, injury and travel conditions as well as trail closures and travel restrictions due to natural disasters and/or bear activity can all result in travel delays.
 If, for any reason, day users must overnight on the trail, Chilkoot Trail Trip Permit fees apply.
 You will be required to pay the difference upon completion of your trip.
 If you overnight on the trail you must camp at a designated campground and observe the same camping practices and food handling procedures as overnight backpackers.

 You should pick up and pay for your Day Permits the day before your trip from Parks Canada in Whitehorse (Suite 205 – 300 Main St.), Skookum Jim House in Carcross (Carcross Commons) or from the Trail Centre in Skagway (520 Broadway).
 Please Note: the Trail Centre will not issue Day Permits for a same day start after 12:00 noon ADT.

 Border Crossing requirements are the same for Chilkoot Trail day runners & through hikers as for Chilkoot Trail backpackers.
 You must have proper identification/documentation for crossing the border and comply with all border crossing procedures.